-Framing your basement walls is the first phase of learning how to finish a basement.
+Framing basement walls is the first phase of learning how to finish a basement.
 I do love the smell of lumber dust on a cool fall morning.

 Don’t worry, it’s not as hard as it looks, but it’s one of the steeper learning curves.
 Once you get the basic concepts down it’s just rinse and repeat.